 In the first half of 2018, India represented more than 30 per cent of the overall global distributed standalone solar products sales

-The distributed solar power products market, including solar lanterns, solar pump sets and other home appliances, in India is likely to grow over 2.5 times and reached Rs 10,117 crore by the year 2023, as per a latest study by GOGLA – a global association of off-grid solar power industry.
+The latest study by GOGLA-a global association of off-grid solar power industry has showed that distributed solar power products market, including solar lanterns, solar pump sets and other home appliances, in India is likely to grow over 2.5 times and will reach Rs 10,117 crore by the year 2023.

-Currently, the market size for distributed solar power products in the country is estimated to be Rs 3,875 crore.
-This includes sales by private players at Rs 705 crore and the remaining by government-owned entities, the report said.
+At present,the market for distributed solar power products in India is estimated to be Rs 3,875 crore, includes Rs 705 crore sales by private players and the remaining by government-owned entities.

-Over the next five years, the total size of the market is estimated to reach at Rs 10,117 crore including Rs 2,617 crore worth of sales by private sector and Rs 7,500 crore from government side.
+The total size of the market is estimated to reach at Rs 10,117 crore in which Rs 2,617 crore worth of sales by private sector and Rs 7,500 crore from government side in next five years.

-The government of India has shifted its focus on the solar pumping sector.
-The sector got a fillip in March 2018 when the government announced the Kisan Urja Suraksha Evam Utthaan Mahaabhiyan (KUSUM) scheme.
+The solar pumping sector got a fillip in March 2018 when the government of India has announced the Kisan Urja Suraksha Evam Utthaan Mahaabhiyan (KUSUM) scheme.
 A key component of the scheme is to install around 1.75 million off-grid solar pumps by 2022, almost ten times the number of pumps presently installed in the country.

-Presently, the KUSUM scheme is pending for the final budgetary approval of the cabinet.
-In view of the volumes expected in the scheme, solar pumps price is likely to decline in the coming 1-2 years with various established players in the mainstream expected to enter into the pump sector segment.
+Currently, the KUSUM scheme is pending for the final approval of the cabinet.
+It is expecting that solar pumps price are likely to decline in the coming 1-2 years with various established players in the mainstream expected to enter into the pump sector segment.